Chapter 6 : Confusing Clues

 “Thanks Fred.
 Err, is Al...”
 I let my sentence trail off and hesitated.

-“Naw, he’s not mad anymore.
-He calmed down after we went upstairs, and he even apologized to Will.”
-Fred whispered so only I could hear, chuckling slightly.
+“No, he isn’t mad anymore.
+He calmed down after we went upstairs, and he even apologized to Will for being an arse,” Fred whispered so only I could hear, chuckling slightly.
 Al was busy helping Lyra with Charms homework, so thankfully he wasn't paying attention to us.

 “What's up with you lately?”
 Fred asked suddenly, pulling my gaze away from the Slytherin table.
 He took a bit of bacon off my plate and stated, "You seem really strange this week.
 Do you want to go flying today?
 The pitch is open to all houses on Sundays.
 We can hit a Bludger back and forth, work off some steam?"